Romeehoeks/student-hustle/README.md

 - Run: cd student-hustle
 - Run: make

-Make will generated different files which can be find in: student-hustle/gen/analysis/output
+Make will generated different files which can be find in the folder:
+../../student-hustle/gen/analysis/output